-Many people look forward to this and welcome retirement as a chance to do the things they have been dreaming about and a rest after a long career.
+Many people look forward to retirement and welcome it as a chance to do the things they have been dreaming about.
+For many there's also the opportunity to enjoy life at a more leisurely pace after a long career.

-For some it may have come a bit early due to age restrictions at your place of work or ill health.
-For everyone there is likely to be a mixture of feelings and thoughts as you start on this new venture into uncharted territory.
+However, for some it may have come earlier than they thought due to age restrictions at their place of work or ill health.
+For everyone there's likely to be a mixture of feelings and thoughts as they start on this new chapter in their lives.

 Planning is key

-As with any new stage, planning often helps a smooth transition from the old to the new.
-There are many areas of pre-retirement to consider.
-It is necessary to prepare both personally and practically.
+As with any change, planning can help smooth the transition from the old to the new.
+There are many areas of pre-retirement to think about and to prepare both personally and practically.

 Preparing ourselves properly for anything new takes a bit of effort, and commitment.
-Spending a little time on planning now will set you up for a fun retirement with lots of gains.
+Take a moment; and think about when you first started work.

 Prepare your relationship for retirement.